yudikubota/evmFactOracle/README.md

 ## Deploy

-To run deploy local, use the following command:
+To run deploy locally, use the following command:

 ```bash